 If you have a holistic view of your investments and a strategy that is aligned with your goals, you’re more likely to achieve them.
 A trusted advisor or resource can help you with this.

 Having assets spread among several accounts may not just impact your returns.
-Consider these other common challenges of having multiple accounts:
+Consider these other common challenges of having multiple retirement accounts:

-- You may face additional fees: Some accounts may begin charging you a administrative fee if you’re no longer contributing to them or no longer employed at your old company.
+- You may face additional fees: Some accounts may begin charging you a management fee if you’re no longer contributing to them or no longer employed at your old company.
 When you consolidate, you may have access to a lower fee structure due to having more assets in one place.

 - Your loved ones could be affected at an emotional time: What would happen if something were to prevent you from being able to access your finances?
 Would your loved ones know where to look and how to take control of many different accounts?
 It’s easy for something to be lost in the shuffle.